Adrian Aleksander Hansen

-Adrian Aleksander Hansen (born 3 September 2001) is a Norwegian football defender who plays for Mjøndalen.
+Adrian Aleksander Hansen (born 3 September 2001) is a Norwegian football defender who plays for Raufoss.

 Growing up in the club Konnerud IL, where he played senior football in 2018.
 He then joined Mjøndalen as a junior, albeit making his senior debut for them in the 2019 Norwegian Football Cup.
 In 2020 he was loaned out to Fram Larvik.
 He made his Eliteserien debut in July 2021 against Odd.

 He is a son of Mjøndalen manager Vegard Hansen.